wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 system_name
 ^^^^^^^^^^^^

-system_name name is decoded from syslog process name.
+Any string that is decoded into the system_name field.

 +--------------------+------------------------------------------------------------------+
 | **Default Value**  | n/a                                                              |